bidfx/bidfx-api-py/DEVELOPMENT.md

 # Development Notes

+## Open Source

+The Python API has been open sourced with an Apache 2.0 licence.

+### PyPI

+The project releases are available on [PyPI](https://bidfx-py.pypi.org) so users can install then with the command `pip install bidfx-py`.
+Instructions for making a release are given below.

+### Read The Docs

+The project documentation is published online to [readthedocs](https://readthedocs.org/projects/bidfx-api-py/).

-## Github
+### Github

-As part of the BidFX Open Source initiative, we intend to published the source code on the [BidFX Github Page](https://github.com/bidfx).
+As part of the BidFX Open Source initiative, we have published the API source code on the [BidFX Github Page](https://github.com/bidfx).
-When available, you will be able to get the API with the command:
+Users are able to get the API with the command:

 ```sh
 git clone https://github.com/bidfx/bidfx-api-py.git
 ```

 ## IDE